 To conclude the summary of the history of the French flag: some newer developments

-Today, the colours are those adopted by Valéry Giscard d’Estaing, which are slightly brighter than the original flag.
-In RBG, the colours are Blue (0, 85, 164), White (255, 255, 255) and Red (239, 65, 53).
-The flag is in the proportion 2:3 with the height two-thirds the length and all three stripes are the same width, except in the navy.
+Today, the colours are those adopted by Valéry Giscard d’Estaing.
+These are slightly brighter than the original flag.
+In RBG, for example, the colours are Blue (0, 85, 164), White (255, 255, 255) and Red (239, 65, 53).
+Also, the flag is in the proportion 2:3 with the height two-thirds the length and all three stripes are the same width.
+However, this is different in the navy.
 The navy uses the proportions originally adopted by Napoleon I with a 30:33:37 ratio from blue to red because the flapping of the flag makes the stripes farther from the pole seem thinner.

 Sometimes, the blue, white and red of the flag are linked to the revolutionary motto, liberté – blue- freedom, égalité – white – equality and fraternité – red – fraternity.